graceyujiabai/Introduction-to-Causal-Inference/README.md

 # Introduction-to-Causal-Inference
-PBHS43201 at UChicago with Prof Yamaguchi
+Intro to Causal Inference at UChicago with Prof Yamaguchi